| A Highland Woman Hast Thou seen her, great Jew,who art called the One Son of God?

 for the sake of rulers?

-his innocence or malignity,
+Whatever his desire or mishap,his innocence or malignity,

 he showed no pleasure in his death